What went well today?

 A few years ago I found myself not only grieving the death of my father but also recovering from cancer and dealing with a whole bunch of other problems that Continue Reading →

 Not every tricky situation we face will lead us to a world-changing innovation like penicillin, Amazon, or Uber.
-But treating problems as if they contain an opportunity will always bring Continue Reading →
+But simply treating problems as if they contain an opportunity will always Continue Reading →

-When so much around us is changing so fast, it becomes more important than ever to maintain our morale, be clear about what matters (and what doesn’t), build strong relationships Continue Reading →
+When so much around us is changing so fast, it is more important than ever to sustain our morale, remain focused on what matters most, become better at spotting the Continue Reading →

 There was once a farmer in ancient China who owned a horse.
 “You are so lucky!” his neighbours told him, “to have a horse to pull the cart for you!”
 Continue Reading →

-We know that in a time of change there are no intrinsic opportunities or threats, there is only how we choose to respond.
-We’ve also seen how this means that Continue Reading →
+We know that in a time of change there are no opportunities or threats, there is only what happens and how we choose to respond.
+This means that the key Continue Reading →

-When George de Mestral came home from a walk one day to find his clothes and his dog covered with burrs, he didn’t just remove them: he examined them more Continue Reading →
+When George de Mestral returned from a walk one day to find his clothes and dog covered with burrs, he didn’t just remove them: he looked more closely to find Continue Reading →

-In a churning world, no-one knows what will happen next.
+In a churning world, no-one knows what is going to happen next.
 A fire or flood might devastate a town.
-A computer program might pass the entrance exams for some of the Continue Reading →
+A computer program might pass the entrance exams for some Continue Reading →